 Phi Kappa Phi has chapters on more than 300 select college and university campuses in North America and the Philippines.
 Membership is by invitation only to the top 10 percent of seniors and graduate students and 7.5 percent of juniors.
 Faculty, professional staff, and alumni who have achieved scholarly distinction also qualify.
 The Society's mission is "to recognize and promote academic excellence in all fields of higher education and to engage the community of scholars in service to others."

 For five consecutive years since 2010, the University of Michigan has received the Society's prestigious Chapter of Excellence Award, one of only a handful chapters in Phi Kappa Phi history to achieve this distinction.
 Along with top students in the University, chapter members include President Mark Schlissel, former President Mary Sue Coleman, Provost Martha Pollack, several Deans and Distinguished University Professors.

-As the core of its mission, Phi Kappa Phi annually awards more than $700,000 in scholarships and other grants through the Society and its Chapters.
-This year the University of Michigan Chapter awarded $20,000 in project grants to five extraordinary students.
-Since 2008, the U-M Chapter has awarded a total of $93.000 to its student members.
+As the core of its mission, Phi Kappa Phi annually award nearly $1 million each year in scholarships and other grants through the Society and its Chapters.
+Since 2008, the U-M Chapter has awarded a total of $150,000 to its student members.